edsu/lcsh-subset/README.md

     % ./lcsh-subset.py "government policy"

-dumps all the SKOS RDF for concepts mentioning beer to the file:
+dumps all the SKOS RDF for concepts mentioning government policy to the file:

     government_policy.rdf